First church for Snowy Mountains

 The small church, 42 feet by 22 feet or 12.8 x 6.7 metres, was built in six weeks by two Sydney contractors, Ralph Mitchell and Ken Palmer.
 They were assisted by men working on the Snowy Scheme, including refugees from the Transports.
 The men later presented the church free of debt to the Archbishop of Canberra, Goulburn and donated all the brassware needed for the altar.

 Anton painted Da Vinci’s Last Supper to hang above the altar.
-He also gave the delicate lace veiling the tabernacle and edging the altar in memory of his wife and son gassed in a concentration camp.
+He also gave the delicate lace veiling the tabernacle and edging the altar in memory of his wife and son gassed in the Auschwitz concentration camp.

 Catholic workers at Island Bend met the cost of the furnishings and other equipment.
 The total population of the camp was between 500 and 600.